ilbuonmarcio/KeepUp/README.md

 - [x] History of changes between a monitor check and the next one, via a separate versioned data table (uptime, number of updates)
 - [x] Summary status of Good, Bad on the top side of Dashboard section
 - [x] Add single Monitor alert for number of update threshold, uptime threshold
-- [ ] Add global cumulative Monitors alert for number of update threshold, uptime threshold
 - [x] Add cumulative stats for updates available
 - [x] Add password encryption
 - [x] Add ssh private key encryption
 - [ ] Send reports via e-mail on a weekly basis
-~~- [ ] Add single-click remote shell to the remote system to do manual checkup, remote updates and reboot/shutdown tasks~~
 - [x] Get cumulative volatile memory status, disk(s) space left and system load

 # License